tmhoule/UpdateApps/README.md

 AppleSoftwareUpdate will be run at the end to install Apple supplied updates.

-ADDITIONAL TOOLS
-I recompiled Terminal-Notifier with a custom icon and called it PEAS-Notifier in our environment.
-This script will look for that program.
-If it not available, it will use JamfHelper.
-PEAS-Notifier is optional.

 NEW VERSIONS
 When an application has a new version released, update the policy for that application to install the new version.
 Then update the script with the new version number.